AksenovAr/Notes_regarding_to_tech_interview-/Destructor_calling_cases.md

-## There are three cases when class destructor can be called
+## There are three cases when class destructor can be called implicitly

 1. When object leave visibility scope.
 2. When we called destructor with delete operator.
 3. When compiler handle exeption in try and stack reversing towads to catch.

 ## Importante notice !
 For the unsuccessful created constructor destructor will not be called.
+You always can call destructor directly but behaviour in that case become undefined and destructon will called after that implicitly too.

 ## Threre are two type of new operator